rowanmanning/jekyll-lift-off/README.md

 **author.name:** The name of the author of posts on the site.
 That's normally you.

-**author.email:** The author's email address.
-This will be publicly visible, as it's used for blog post feedback.

 **blog.name:** The name of your blog.
 This is used in the ATOM feed.